IT Systems for Students

 You cannot apply to graduate until you have completed all the studies required for your degree and the courses and their grades have been recorded in Peppi.
 NB.
 You must be registered as attending to be able to graduate.

 If you are graduating with a Bachelor’s degree, you will first be asked to complete the Finnish Bachelor’s Graduate Survey.
 When you have completed the survey, you will be automatically redirected to the graduation application form.
 Students graduating with a Master’s in Economics and Business Administration will also be asked to complete a subject-specific graduate survey.
+Also doctoral students will complete a graduate survey.
 Other students will be directed straight to the graduation application form.

 Submitting an application to graduate